 The Lesson of the Divine Wrestler illuminates the muscled back, shoulders and arms of the Son of Man ~ the Son of God.
 He leans down to embrace us in our struggle to contend for our faith in Him.
 Jacob had to wrestle himself away from his old name and all it stood for; Jacob the heel holder, in order to stand up as a new creation, a new man, with a new name and destiny with Adonai (Isra’el meaning “Contender with God”).

 It did not matter that he stood up with a new limp, for by this very injury, his life took on the healing needed to look into his brother’s eyes, face-to-face, without fear.
 It was his limp, as he approached Esau, which softened his brother’s heart towards him, giving way to restoration.

 CANDLEGLOW LESSON FOR SHABBAT

 On this sweet Sabbath, the lesson of the Divine Wrestler teaches that there CAN be a humble victory, as we contend for God’s highest for our lives.
 There can be a hard-fought injury which permanently changes our stride, resulting in a physical or spiritual limp which changes our countenance!
-Yes, the head of a humble warrior will be bowed a bit lower after having been branded by the signature of the Spirit of God, and His visible mark from a dusty encounter with a child of God, after which everything changed!
+Yes, the head of a humble warrior will be bowed a bit lower after having been branded by the signature of the Spirit of God and His visible mark left on us from His dusty encounter with a child of God, after which everything changed!

 May it be so, dear seeker, as you contend for your faith and for your Kingdom purpose!
 May the touch of the Lord leave His mark on your gait!